Tsakila/GitTest/README.md

-This is a test project to learn how to run git
+This is a test project to learn how to run git from local to remote